abenassi/xlseries/README.md

 ## Brainstorming and design thoughts about the package

 Proximately these two files will be moved to issues, to encourage the participation of other people!
 You can check out some [design thoughts](../DESIGN_THOUGHTS.md) to look into some decisions that were made (and some decisions that are still being evaluated) and some [brainstorming ideas](../BRAINSTORMING.md) about possible strategies to discover parameters and other stuff like that.

+## License

+Copyright 2015 Agustin Benassi

+Released under GPL3, like GNU readline.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.